 Why are there so many roadworks in Yeovil?

 We’ve mentioned above the amount of growth currently taking place around Yeovil, with major new developments at Wyndham Park, Lufton and Brimsmore.
 Every new development requires access, power, heating, water, sewerage, phones, broadband etc, and this means many roadworks.
 On top of that you also have improvement schemes linked to the development, such as this scheme, and others like those recently at Hospital and Horsey roundabouts.
 Then you have highways maintenance – essential work such as drainage or resurfacing schemes to prevent deterioration of the road network.
 There is also demand from utility firms to maintain and upgrade their services under the road – not to mention emergency work like burst pipes or gas leaks.
 In summary, there is huge demand on the road network in Yeovil.
 We do our best to co-ordinate all the work, such as rearranging work or using innovative techniques to speed it up – but some disruption is unavoidable.

 What are you doing to stop traffic using other unsuitable routes?

-We have a signed diversion route in place which is suitable for all traffic and we advise drivers to follow this.
-We have also added extra ‘unsuitable for HGVs’ signs to help prevent large vehicles getting stuck on narrow roads.
+When roads are closed we have a signed diversion route in place which is suitable for all traffic and we advise drivers to follow this.
+We also add extra ‘unsuitable for HGVs’ signs to help prevent large vehicles getting stuck on narrow roads.
 However, diversions are advisory and we cannot stop drivers from seeking their own alternative routes.

 How can I find out about traffic conditions in Yeovil once work is underway?